asavickij/mixed-messages/README.md

 # CodeCademy project
-###### This is a random message generator that outputs a different message every time the function runs.
+###### This is a random horoscope generator that outputs a different message every time the function runs.